-Tin cowered as Mercury bounded past out of the office; he hid his face behind the narrow broomstick and closed his eyes.
+Cowering as Mercury bounded past him and out of the office, Tin hid his face behind the narrow broomstick and closed his eyes.
 After a few moments, he opened them again.
 Mercury was out in the lab, squawking to the others.
 “H-h-he doesn’t s-s-sound h-h-happy.”

 “Oh, pooh on him!”
 Platinum replied.
 She started to gather the folders from the desk when she spied something curious.
 “Oh, what’s this?”